DrHenrikPersson/imageJ_macros/README.md

 Miscellanous macros I use in my work.

 ## markTrackingArrow.ijm
+Draw an arrow with the head pointing at a spot defined by results table.
 Track cells or similar in time lapse data using the Manual Tracking plugin in Fiji.
-This macro will draw an arrow with the head pointing at the spot you tracked.
+(Any plugin works but the column names are based on the Manual Tracking plugin.)
 Can do multiple tracks.
-Rename Results table to "Results".
+*Required:* Rename Results table to "Results".
 Uses foregorund colour for arrow, draws onto slices (not overlay).

 ## oirToTif.ijm